BAFM launched its exciting new biennial travel award in 2016.

 Daniel’s entry entitled “A Comparative Study of Friends, Volunteers, Members and Fellows in Tormorden, London and Barcelona in Museums, Institutions and Public Spaces” was the outright winner.
 He was the guest of BAFM at their National Conference on the 1st of October 2016, at Ironbridge Gorge Museum, where he received his award.

-There will be a full report of Daniel’s Project in the Summer 2017 edition of the BAFM Journal and we look forward to reading the results of this exciting comparative study.
+There was a full report of Daniel’s Project in the Summer 2017 edition of the BAFM Journal.

 Many thanks are extended to all those who took part and BAFM wishes you well in your projects now and in the future.